+1 See the separate admissions policy for years 7 to 11.
 2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.
 3 For Devon-resident young people.
 Where the school is further than a walking distance of 3 miles.
-See the Education if they wish.

-Transport Policy for full details.
+See the Education Transport Policy for full details.